brunokoga/Montevideo/advanced_dir/magicItems/wondrousItems.md

 **Description**

 This metal helm is made to look like the wearer has horns, tusks, and other features resembling a fearsome predator.
 If the wearer is a barbarian, she can use the intimidating glare rage power whenever she rages.
-The helm has no effect if the wearer is not a barbarian (or another class with the rage class feature.
+The helm has no effect if the wearer is not a barbarian (or another class with the rage class feature).

 **Construction**